-The U.S. Department of Education maintains a "return of Title IV Funds" policy for students who receive Federal financial aid and withdraw from school before completing sixty percent (60%) of the payment period or period enrollment.
+The U.S. Department of Education maintains a "return of Title IV Funds" policy for students who receive Federal financial aid and withdraw from school before completing sixty percent (60%) of the period of enrollment.
 This policy is separate from the state-approved institutional tuition refund policy described above.
-The federal policy defines the proportion of Title IV funds that the student is qualified to receive.

-The federal policy for "return of title IV Funds" defines that a student who has attended up through the sixty percent (60%) point in each payment period/period of enrollment has fully earned the Title IV funds for the payment period/period of enrollment.
+The federal policy defines the proportion of Title IV funds that the student is gualified to receive.
+The federal policy for "return of title IV Funds" defines that a student who has attended up through the sixty percent (60%) point in each period of enrollment has fully earned the Title IV funds for the period of enrollment.
 For a student who has attended less than the sixty-one percent (61%) point, the percentage of the Title IV funds earned is calculated by the following ratio:

-Number of calendar days elapsed\ from start date of the payment period to the last date attended
+Number of calendar days elapsed from start date of the enrollment period to the last date attended